-Chosen payphones
+Chosen Payphones

-With regard to public payphones (PPs) EY/MCA reviewed the list of payphones available in sheet 'PP after GO proposal' to confirm that as per previous years, the minimum number of PPs per locality is being considered (as per the USO requirements) and the PPs which are least loss making are being selected.
-It is noted that in Valletta and Mellieħa, this approach was not followed.
+With regard to public payphones (PPs) EY/MCA reviewed the list of payphones provided by GO to confirm that as per previous years, the minimum number of PPs per locality is being considered (as per the USO requirements) and the PPs which are least loss-making are being selected.
+It is noted that in Valletta and Mellieħa, this approach was not followed, leading to a small variance from the original claim when the least loss-making payphones were selected.